hello-nrfcloud/web/content/models/PCA20035+solar.md

 The Thingy:91 runs the
 [`asset_tracker_v2` application](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/applications/asset_tracker_v2/README.html)
-configured in low-power mode, requires 3.4 mA when sending updates to the cloud every minute, or 2.3 mA when sending updates to the cloud.
+configured in low-power mode, requires 3.4 mA when sending updates to the cloud every minute, or 2.3 mA when sending updates to the cloud every hour.

 Powerfoyle is a groundbreaking solar cell technology made by Exeger.
 Powerfoyle has a uniquely flexible and customizable design to integrate seamlessly for